Large Indoor Plants- Tall, Green, and Handsome!

 Healthy Growth Techniques

-- Pinching Tips: To encourage branching, pinch the growing tips of plants like Fiddle Leaf Figs.
+- Tip Pinching: Pinching the growing tips of the plant fosters healthy branching, especially in Fiddle Leaf Figs.

 - Shaping: Rotate the pot every few days or weekly if you notice erratic growth or if the plant is leaning to one side.